yassineAbou/LLMS/README.md

 Discover the power of AI with our Kotlin Multiplatform app.
 Choose from the latest open-source text and image models to boost your creativity.
 Pick the model that fits you, create unique texts or images, and keep everything safe and in sync across your devices.

+#### ✅ Available Releases
+- Android app
+- WebAssembly (check **About** section)

+#### ⌛ Pending Releases
+- macOS/iOS versions (*they will be available after creating Apple Developer account*)
+- .msi/.exe (Windows) and .deb (Linux) must be built on their respective operating systems. 🤝Contributions are welcome!
+See [build guidance here](https://stackoverflow.com/questions/78611814/how-to-take-output-for-desktop-and-web-in-compose-multiplatform)

 ## 🎨 Demo
 https://github.com/user-attachments/assets/6f407768-673f-4d4e-9382-eba3baa88875